 Originating from the Island of Luing off the west coast of Scotland, this breed has grown in global popularity since it became an officially recognised breed in 1965.
 Luing produce a top-quality product with a distinctive flavour and tenderness.

 Sheep farming is a fundamental part of Scotland’s agricultural economy.
 Across Scotland, much of the upland grazing is on open land that has never been cultivated and is therefore totally natural and ideal for sheep.
 The most popular breeds are well-suited to modern hill farming and produce hardy lambs with a naturally delicious flavour due to their foraging-based diet.

 This adaptable breed is predominantly reared on heather and moorland grasses where they work in harmony with nature to manage the natural landscape.
 It produces meat that is succulent, tender and flavoursome.

 A cross breed from the Scottish Blackface and the Blue Faced Leicester, this low maintenance breed produces high quality prime lamb cuts which are much desired across Europe.

 Originating from the borderlands of Scotland and England, this breed can be traced back to as early as 1372.
 Cheviots are well-suited to modern hill farming and produce hardy lambs that offer naturally delicious meat.

 Find out where to source authentic Scotch Beef, Scotch Lamb and Specially Selected Pork in retail and restaurants.

 Scotch Beef Club restaurant members are proud to serve Scotch Beef which is traceable and quality assured on trust Scottish farms.

-Let us take you on a journey into what makes Scotch Beef, Scotch Lamb and Specially Selected Pork so special, and how we produce such high-quality meat thats renowned and enjoyed worldwide.
+Let us take you on a journey into what makes Scotch Beef, Scotch Lamb and Specially Selected Pork so special, and how we produce such inCREDibly high-quality meat renowned and enjoyed worldwide.